An international team of researchers has discovered a new signaling molecule capable of activating brown fat cells.

 “If adenosine binds to this receptor in brown fat cells, fat burning is significantly stimulated,” reports Dr. Thorsten Gnad from Prof. Pfeifer’s team.
 It was previously thought not possible for adenosine to activate brown fat.
 Several studies with rats and hamsters demonstrated that adenosine blocks brown fat.

-However, the researchers from the University of Bonn were not mislead by these previous findings.
+However, the researchers from the University of Bonn were not misled by these previous findings.
 In contrast, using brown fat cells removed from humans during surgery, the scientists investigated the signaling pathway for fat activation using adenosine.
 The results showed that rats and hamsters react differently than humans in this regard.
 “The brown fat in mice on the other hand behaves just as in humans,” summarizes Prof. Pfeifer.

 “Browning” of white fat by adenosine